syncfusion-content/winui-docs/winui/TreeGrid/Interactive-Features.md

 ### Disable default Drag UI

-You can disable the draggable popup by setting the `ShowDragUI` in the `RowDragOver` event of  `SfTreeGrid.RowDragOver` event..
+You can disable the draggable popup by setting the `ShowDragUI` in `SfTreeGrid.RowDragOver` event.

 {% tabs %}
 {% highlight c# %}